Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Preliminaries

 \subsection{Independent Causal Mechanism}

-Independent causal mechanism principle \cite{scholkopf2021toward} can be expressed as follows:
+The independent causal mechanism principle \cite{scholkopf2021toward} can be expressed as follows:

-\textit{\textbf{ICM principle}: The causal generative process of a system’s variables is composed of autonomous modules that do not inform or influence each other.
+\textit{\textbf{ICM principle}: The causal generative process of a system's variables is composed of autonomous modules that do not inform or influence each other.
 In the probabilistic case, this means that the conditional distribution of each variable given its causes (i.e., its mechanism) does not inform or influence the other conditional distributions.}

 The ICM principle describes the independence of causal mechanisms.
-If we conceive that the real world is being composed of modules in variable style, then the modules could represent the physically independent mechanisms of the world.
-When applying ICM priciple to the disentangled factorization Eq. \ref{decomposition}, it can be written as \cite{scholkopf2021toward}:
+If we conceive that the real world is composed of modules in variable styles, then the modules could represent the physically independent mechanisms of the world.
+When applying the ICM principle to the disentangled factorization Eq. \ref{decomposition}, it can be written as \cite{scholkopf2021toward}:

-(1) Changing (or performing an intervention upon) one mechanism $P(X_i\vert pa_i)$ does not change any of the other mechanisms $P(X_j \vert pa_j ) (i \neq j)$.
+(1) Changing (or performing an intervention upon) one mechanism $P(X_i\vert \textbf{PA}_i)$ does not change any of the other mechanisms $P(X_j \vert \textbf{PA}_j ) (i \neq j)$.

-(2) Knowing some other mechanisms $P(X_i\vert pa_i)$ does not give us information about a mechanism $P(X_j \vert pa_j ) (i \neq j)$.
+(2) Knowing some other mechanisms $P(X_i\vert \textbf{PA}_i)$ does not give us information about a mechanism $P(X_j \vert \textbf{PA}_j ) (i \neq j)$.

 The ICM principle guarantees that our intervention on one mechanism does not affect others, which further reveals the possibility of transferring knowledge across domains that have the same modules.